The title of Princess Mononoke

 San can still be called a princess in weaker metaphor, for any number of reasons.
 She is young and female, at least.
 Despite Moro’s own skepticism, and having two older siblings who are Moro’s biological children, it is conceivable that San could have inherited Moro’s position.
 Also, she eventually forms a connection to Ashitaka, who was a prince of sorts, although the term “mononoke-hime” is applied to her before this connection is made.
 She does get some political power, mainly as a diplomat, but power is not typical of princesses, in fantasy or in the real world.

 Just as one can find weak reasons to call San a princess, there are reasons to find even the metaphor jarring.
-San is a hateful, vindictive, violent misanthrope, and probably a murderer.
+San is a hateful, vindictive misanthrope, and probably a murderer.
 Susan J. Napier notes the atypical gender roles of the film in Anime from Akira to Princess Mononoke: Experiencing Contemporary Japanese Animation (2001/2005), commenting that San’s first meeting with Ashitaka suggests “the sexual primordial female” through blood and fur.
-These characteristics are directly opposed to the stereotypical form of femininity normally assigned to princesses in fantasy fiction, and align her instead with monsters.
+Her savagery is directly opposed to the stereotypical femininity normally assigned to princesses in fantasy fiction.
+San’s character is instead aligned with monsters.

 A mononoke?